FRex/brujula-prompt/README.md

 Information shown is, in order:
 1. username@hostname,
-1. current working directory, including ~ for home, green for part inside git repo, and red if directory was deleted.
+1. current working directory, including ~ for home, green for part inside git repo, and red if directory was deleted, magenta if it was deleted but created again (so going to it with `..` will not bring you there).
 1. count of files and hidden files as matched by globs `*` and `.*` (so your bash glob settings affect this).
 1. (if inside git repo) current branch name or commit hash (if in detached head mode).
 1. (if inside git repo and `BRUJULA_USE_GIT_STATUS` is non-empty) symbols as in `git status --porcelain`, `D` for deletion, `?` for new file, `A` for new file added with git add, `M` for renamed file, etc.